You are here

 - MASTAHG may be completed entirely online, whereas MAHG requires at least 16 hours of coursework be completed through our weeklong summer courses at our Ashland, Ohio campus.

-- MAHG is a traditional liberal arts graduate program focused entirely on the study of history and government, whereas MASTAHG blends the study of teaching methodologies with that of the content areas of history and government.
+- MAHG is focused entirely on the study of history and government, whereas MASTAHG blends the study of teaching methodologies with that of the content areas of history and government.

 MASTAHG is the best choice if you: